AtharvaAthanikar2003/GRIP_At_The_Sparks_Foundation_Internship_Task_Allocation/README.md

   Problem Statement:
   What will be predicted score if a student studies for 9.25 hrs/day?

-2)Task-2:- Prediction using Unsupervised Machine Learning
+2)Task-2:- Prediction using Unsupervised Machine Learning.

   Task Details:
   Given 'Iris' dataset, predict the optimum number of clusters and respresent it visually.